kondratyevd/hepaccelerate-cms/README.md

 cd ../..

 #Run the code as a small test (small dataset by default, edit the file to change this)
+#This should take approximately 5 minutes and processes 1 file from each dataset for each year
 ./tests/hmm/run.sh
 ~~~